Code-Institute-Submissions/KateEllen-shoe_shop_JuneResub/README.md

 The goal of this project is to create E*Commerce store for a ladies shoe shop.
 This project is for educational purposes only.

+# E-commerce Business Model
+This site is designed for women who love shoes.
+They can find comfortable and unique styles for any ocassion.
+The user is also able to subscribe the the newsletter to receive news about the store.

+## Facebook Business Page

+## Newsletter Signup

 ### Importance and Feasibility chart